FPGAwars/apio/scripts/apio_help.md

   that the list of available packages depends on the operatingsystem you use as some require more packages than others.

-  The subcommands of this group are listed below.
+  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.